 Once the weighted average result (based on the company-specific business and financial factors) is calculated, it is multiplied by one minus the Operating Environment weight, and then added to the result of the Operating Environment weight multiplied by the numeric value associated with the Operating Environment component.
-Using those weightings, a weighted average is calculated, which is then mapped back to the Aaa through C scale shown above.
+Using those weightings, a weighted average is calculated, which is then mapped back to the Aaa through C rating scale shown above.
 The result is oriented to the IFSR in the local or foreign currency.
-This scorecard-indicated outcome may be different from the final rating because it does not consider the analyst's input to the individual factors, or management and governance, special rating situations, and accounting policy and disclosure, as well as implicit/explicit support.
+This scorecard-indicated outcome may be different from the final rating because it does not consider the analyst's input to the individual factors, or management and governance, special rating situations, and accounting policy and disclosures, as well as implicit/explicit support.

-The weightings shown below are our assessment of the typical relative importance of the company-specific factors and sub-factors, and of the Operating Environment for life insurers, but in assigning ratings, individual factors or sub-factors may have greater or lesser weight, depending on the specific characteristics of the insurer.
+The weightings shown below are our assessment of the typical relative importance of the company-specific factors and sub-factors, and of the Operating Environment for P&C insurers, but in assigning ratings, individual factors or sub-factors may have greater or lesser weight, depending on the specific characteristics of the insurer.
 The metrics are primarily calculated based on public information.
 Non-public financial data or public financial data modified due to accounting and reporting formats in other than US GAAP or IFRS may also be used.

-Factor Weighting Metric Weighting
+Factor Weights Metric Weights (relative to factor weights)

-Business Profile Factor Weighting (relative to factor weights)
+BUSINESS PROFILE

-Factor 1: Market Position and Brand 15%
+Factor 1: Market Position, Brand and Distribution 25%

-Relative Market Share Ratio (relative to industry average) 100%
+Relative Market Share Ratio (relative to industry average) 75%

-Factor 2: Distribution 10%
+Underwriting Expenses as % of Net Premiums Written 25%

-Distribution Control 50%
+Factor 2: Product Focus and Diversification 10%

-Diversity of Distribution 50%
+Product Risk 40%

-Factor 3: Product Focus and Diversification 10%
+P&C Insurance Product Diversification 40%

-Product Risk 60%
+Geographic Diversification 20%

-Life Insurance Product Diversification 40%
+FINANCIAL PROFILE

-Financial Profile A
+Factor 3: Asset Quality 10%

-Factor 4: Asset Quality 10%
+High Risk Assets as % of Shareholders' Equity 40%

-High Risk Assets (HRA) as % of Shareholders' Equity 75%
+Reinsurance Recoverables as % of Shareholders' Equity 30%

-(Goodwill & Intangibles as % of Shareholders' Equity 25%
+Goodwill & Intangibles as % of Shareholders' Equity 30%

-Factor 5: Capital Adequacy 15%
+Factor 4: Capital Adequacy 15%

-(Shareholders' Equity as % of (Total Assets 100%
+Gross Underwriting Leverage 100%

-Factor 6: Profitability 15%
+Factor 5: Profitability 15%

-Return on Capital (ROC 5-yr. average) 50%
+Return on Capital (5-year average) 50%

-Sharpe Ratio of ROC (5-yr. average) 50%
+Sharpe Ratio of Return On Capital (5-year average) 50%

-Factor 7: Liquidity and Asset/Liability Management 10%
+Factor 6: Reserve Adequacy 10%

-Liquid Assets as % of Liquid Liabilities (%) 100%
+Loss Reserve Development as % of Reserves 100%

-Factor 8: Financial Flexibility 15%
+Factor 7: Financial Flexibility 15%

 Adjusted Financial Leverage 25%

 Total Leverage 15%

-Earnings Coverage (5-yr. average) 30%
+Earnings Coverage (5-year average) 30%

 Cash Flow Coverage (5-year average) 30%

 Subtotal - company-specific factors 100%

-Operating Environment Variable
+OPERATING ENVIRONMENT Variable (see above)